aalnobel/Flixter/README.md

 - [ ] (2pts) For popular movies (i.e. a movie voted for more than 5 stars), the full backdrop image is displayed.
 Otherwise, a poster image, the movie title, and overview is listed.
 Use Heterogenous RecyclerViews and use different ViewHolder layout files for popular movies and less popular ones.

 ### App Walkthough GIF
 `TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, ``TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `https://github.com/aalnobel/Flixter/blob/master/FlixWalkTrough.gif`.
-Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)
+Make sure the gif actually renders and animates when viewing this README.
 `.
 Make sure the gif actually renders and animates when viewing this README.

 <img src="https://github.com/aalnobel/Flixter/blob/master/FlixWalkTrough.gif" width=250><br>